-The on-site activity took place on Wednesday, June 15th & Thursday, June 16th 2011.
+The on-site activity took place on Tuesday, October 4th and Wednesday, October 5th 2011.
 The first day was spent on desktop activities; commencing with an opening meeting to explain the objective of the audit, the audit methodology and how the audit findings would be reported.
 The desk top element of the audit involved a review of the information provided as part of the pre-audit questionnaire as well as an audit of paperwork associated with official controls; with an emphasis on follow up and close out of non compliances.
-As part of the audit, the actions taken, arising from non compliances identified during the course of official control inspections, from January 2010 to the time of this audit, were assessed.
+As part of the audit; the actions taken, arising from non compliances identified during the course of official control inspections, from January 2010 to the time of this audit, were assessed.
 This evaluation included assessment of compliance with the requirements of the:

 - legislation,

-- service contract between the FSAI and Waterford County Council, including Guidance Notes and Codes of Practice and
+- service contract between the FSAI and Laois County Council, including Guidance Notes and Codes of Practice and

 - LAVS documented procedures

 Establishment files were used to provide evidence of activity relevant to follow up and close out of non compliances, as appropriate.
-A total of five establishment files were examined by the audit team.
+A total of 11 establishment files were examined by the audit team, which included 2 establishments in which enforcement action had been taken.
+Enforcement action is taken to mean an enforcement taken under the FSAI Act, the European Communities (Food & Feed Hygiene) Regulations, 2009 (SI 432 of 2009) or a prosecution.